“The desperate need today is not for a great number of intelligent people, or gifted people, but for deep people.”

 Short guided pilgrimages with different topics that can last a day or an afternoon.

-THOMAS-RETREATS – faith and doubt with the Apostle of the East.
+THE THOMAS GATHERINGS – Journeying with the Apostle of the East.

 WHAT ARE OUR RETREATS LIKE?